How long does it take to close on a co-op in New York City?

 “That said, estate transfers involve a whole new set of documents, and if your attorney hasn’t handled them before, they may not be familiar with them or know the best way to explain them to their client,” she says.
 “It’s important that the attorney knows what they’re looking at and can do an extra layer of due diligence.”

 Buying from a sponsor: These closings typically proceed at a faster than usual clip—closing two to four weeks earlier—because they usually don’t require board approval.

 Lost stock certificate or proprietary lease: In the event that the sellers have misplaced their original stock and proprietary lease, additional documents must be prepared and executed.
 Some cooperatives are satisfied having these sellers execute affidavits that indemnify the cooperative for lost stock certificates and leases.
 Other cooperatives require that the seller obtain an Eagle 9 policy for the cooperative and buyer’s protection—which can further delay closing.
 An Eagle 9 policy insures the buyer’s interest in the cooperative corporation and protects the buyer from potential losses.
 For example, an Eagle 9 policy will insure the buyer for losses resulting from claims made by creditors against prior owners of the shares.

 James Woods is a partner at Woods Lonergan PLLC and Lauren Tobin is an associate with the firm.
 The firm Woods Lonergan PLLC represents New York City buyers, sellers, cooperative corporations, landlords, tenants, contractors, developers and management companies.
 To submit a question for this column, click here.
-To ask about a legal consultation, call 212-684-2500 or send an email.
+For a free 15 minute legal consultation, call 212-684-2500 or send an email.